 Specialist Office Visits You pay the specialist cost share for office visits with a specialist.

-All services provided by a specialist require a referral, except for the following The following is a list of services provided by a specialist that do not require a referral from a PCP.
+All services provided by a specialist require a referral, except for the following (Specialists must be in- network) The following is a list of services provided by a specialist that do not require a referral from a PCP.
 Any service provided by a specialist that is not listed below requires a referral.
 Please contact customer service, your PCP, or use your member portal for more information about referrals.

-(Specialists must be in- Acupuncture network) Ancillary services (x-ray, lab, pathology) Anesthesia Behavioral health Blood bank services Chiropractic care Emergency services · Family planning services Ground and air ambulance (emergent/urgent care) • Home medical equipment (HME) (some supplies require prior authorization) Inpatient Hospital Ancillary Professional Fees Naturopathic services (non-PCP) Newborn care (up to 31 days) · Obstetric care Outpatient physical, occupational, speech, and massage therapy (benefit limits apply) · Pediatric dental · Preventive services Spinal manipulations Sterilization Urgent care • Second opinions from an in-network provider for medical diagnosis or treatment Second Opinions A referral from your PCP is required • A referral for a second opinion does not apply to any other services provided by this provider. • All other covered services provided by your PCP during the primary care office visit are subject to standard cost shares.
-Related Information • Example: If you select a PCP and see that PCP for a cut that needs stitches, you will pay the PCP cost share for the office visit and will pay your plan's deductible and/or coinsurance for the stitching procedure.
+Acupuncture Ancillary services (x-ray, lab, pathology) Anesthesia Behavioral health Blood bank services Chiropractic care Emergency services Family planning services Ground and air ambulance (emergent/urgent care) Home medical equipment (HME) (some supplies require prior authorization) Inpatient Hospital Ancillary Professional Fees Naturopathic services (non-PCP) Newborn care (up to 31 days) Obstetric care Qutpatient physical, occupational, speech, and massage therapy (benefit limits apply) Pediatric dental Preventive services Spinal manipulations Sterilization Urgent care Second Opinions Second opinions from an in-network provider for medical diagnosis or treatment A referral from your PCP is required A referral for a second opinion does not apply to any other services provided by this provider.
+All other covered services provided by your PCP during the primary care office visit are subject to standard cost shares.
+Example: If you select a PCP and see that PCP for a cut that needs stitches, you will pay the PCP cost share for the office visit and will pay your plan's deductible and/or coinsurance for the stitching procedure.